This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a

 Wagyu vs Angus Beef – Head to Head

 Now that you are primed with a little bit of a background on Wagyu and Angus beef, it’s time to compare the attributes of Wagyu vs Angus beef side by side.

 While both of these types of beef are known for being incredibly tender and flavorful, Wagyu beef is clearly a level above Angus in the flavor and texture department.

 It simply comes down to the marbling here.
 Marbling refers to the white intramuscular fat that runs throughout the inside of each cut of meat.
 This fat melts and renders during the cooking process and brings out incredible flavors while keeping your meat tender and moist.
 It’s probably the most important factor you should look for when evaluating a steak (or any beef cut for that matter).

 In a Wagyu beef cut, you’re getting some of the highest marbling percentages out of any beef in the world.
 Angus beef generally has good to excellent marbling in its own right depending on the cut, but with Wagyu we are talking the cream of the crop.

 With both of these breeds of cattle, you can expect to pay higher than average per pound prices for your meat.
 If you come across either of these cuts at your local steakhouse, odds are they will be at or near the top of the list on a price per pound basis.

-In terms of a head to head comparison of Wagyu vs Angus though, you can expect to pay much more per pound on a Wagyu cut of beef – especially if we are talking the highest grades of Wagyu.
+In terms of a head to head comparison of Wagyu vs Angus though, you can expect to pay much more per pound for a Wagyu cut of beef – especially if we are talking the highest grades of Wagyu.

 What else would you expect when talking about the best?
 The old adage “you get what you pay for” definitely rings true when it comes to the price of Wagyu and Angus beef.